 There were a face mask and a metal neck guard.
-The helmet is well decorated with a wing dragon on a face-plate soaring upwards to confront a two-headed dragon running across along the crest.
+The helmet is well decorated with a wing dragon on a faceplate soaring upwards to confront a two-headed dragon running across the crest.

 There were five designs made from foiled sheets of tinned bronze.
 The decorations on the helmet are similar to other helmets found in Scandinavia and Germany.

 This helmet is boar-crested and also dates from the 7th century.
 The outside of the helmet is covered by an iron framework with plates of the horn.

 The inside was made of cloth or leather.
 It was probably used for protection as well as for ceremonial purposes.

 The most distinct feature of this helmet is the boar at its apex.
-This pagan symbol faces towards the Christian cross on the nasal in a display of religious syncretism.
+This pagan symbol faces toward the Christian cross on the nasal in a display of religious syncretism.
 This shows the gradual conversion of Anglo-Saxons from their pagan beliefs to Christianity.

 Pioneer Helmet is also called the Wollaston Helmet or Northamptonshire Helmet.
 It is also a boar-crested Anglo-Saxon helmet.
-It is sparsely decorated unlike other discovered helmets.
+It is sparsely decorated, unlike other discovered helmets.
 The boar atop the crest is its distinctive feature.

 The boar invoked the protection of God in a Germanic tradition.
 This helmet is named after Pioneer Aggregates UK Ltd which funded its excavation and conservation.
 It consists of an iron skull cap from which two cheek guards hang.

-The style of belt buckles found in Pioneer Helmet shows that it was used in the 7th century around 675.
+The style of belt buckles found in the Pioneer Helmet shows that it was used in the 7th century around 675.
 It is known as one of the crested helmets in Northern Europe in the 7th century.

 This helmet is also known as the York Helmet.
 It is the best-surviving helmet of all helmets found in England.

 The construction of this helmet is the most complex among extant Anglo Saxon helmets.
-It comprises of an iron skull cap with brass edging and decorations, two iron cheek guards with brass edging, and camail protecting the neck.
+It comprises an iron skull cap with brass edging and decorations, two iron cheek guards with brass edging, and camail protecting the neck.